Jonestown Municipal Court

 - Plea of Nolo Contendere (no contest) – A plea of nolo contendere means that you do not contest the State’s charge against you.
 In this court, it is equivalent to a plea of guilty.
 A plea of nolo contendere, however, cannot be used against you in a subsequent civil suit for damages.

 - Plea of Not Guilty – A plea of not guilty means that you are informing the Court that you deny guilt.
 If you plead not guilty, you will need to decide whether you want a trial before a jury or before a judge and whether to hire an attorney to represent you or to represent yourself in court.
-The case will be set for pre-trial session prior to a trial date being scheduled.
-Pre-trial is an opportunity for you or your attorney to speak with the prosecutor to see if an agreement can be made to both parties’ satisfaction and not have to continue on to trial.
+The case will be set for a settlement conference prior to trial date being scheduled.
+Settlement conference is an opportunity for you or your attorney to speak with the prosecutor to see if an agreement can be made to both parties’ satisfaction and not have to continue on to trial.

 Failure To Appear / Failure To Pay

-If you fail to appear in court, or if you fail to pay or satisfy a judgment ordering the payment of a fine and cost in the manner ordered by the court, a warrant may be issued for your arrest, you may be denied renewal of your driver’s license (Transportation Code § 706.003) and/or denied renewal of your vehicle registration (Transportation Code § 702.004(b), increasing court costs in your case.
+If you fail to appear in court, or if you fail to pay or satisfy a judgment ordering the payment of a fine and cost in the manner ordered by the court, a warrant may be issued for your arrest, you may be denied renewal of your driver’s license (Transportation Code § 706.003) and/or denied renewal of your vehicle registration as well, and increased court costs on your case as well.

 If you are financially unable to pay a fine and/or court cost, there are other options.
-Please contact the Court.(Back to top)
+Please contact the court to learn what the options are.(Back to top)

 Violate Promise To Appear After Citation Issued By Peace Officer